learn-co-curriculum/dsc-big-data-introduction/README.md

 ### So what's next?

-After this quick introduction, we will look at Map-Reduce, a distributed computation platform designed to incorporate big data analytics and how it is used by Hadoop/Apache Spark development environments to analyze big data.
+After this quick introduction, we will look at MapReduce, a distributed computation platform designed to incorporate big data analytics and how it is used by Hadoop/Apache Spark development environments to analyze big data.

 ## Additional Reading